-This handbook provides a collection of resources and specific MCDB policies for our graduate students.
-The University of Michigan Rackham Graduate School provides an online step-by-step guide in "Navigating Your Degree." https://rackham.umich.edu/navigating-your-degree
+This handbook provides a collection of resources and specific MCDB policies for our students.
+The University of Michigan Rackham Graduate School provides an online step-by-step guide to completing graduate degrees.
+See "Navigating Your Degree."

+(https://rackham.umich.edu/navigating-your-degree)